 5. NICE CXone

 NICE CXone offers a cloud-based contact center software that features omnichannel communications tools, analytics, workforce and workflow optimization and automation.

 - My Agent eXperience (MAX)

 NICE CXOne Pricing & Plans

 The company offers a core package that starts between $90 and $100 per month per user with prices changing based on user numbers and features.
+Onboarding assistance is available.
 The company’s core package includes:

 - User license and access to system login

 - 5 GB of call recording space per license

 - 3 voice queuing ports per agent

 NICE CXone Pros & Cons